 You wrote a careful CLAUDE.md for the repo — coding standards, test commands, deploy notes, the lot.
 Claude Code starts a new session and immediately violates half of it: wrong package manager, wrong test command, edits a file you explicitly marked as generated.
-It is not that Claude is ignoring the instructions; it is that the file never made it into the context at all.
-Project CLAUDE.md loading has a few non-obvious failure modes: wrong filename casing, file in a subdirectory the CLI cannot reach from the launch cwd, conflicting user-level CLAUDE.md masking it, or a stale cache from a prior session that needs a reload.
+Often the problem is not that Claude is “ignoring” the rules — the file never reached the context at all.

 Common causes